Sheep-y/Modnix/DESIGN_DOC.md

 1. If file extension is .js or .json, parse as mod.js.
 See example below.
     1. If success, but mod does not specify any contents (Mods, Dlls, Alters, Assets), and is non-root, adds all dlls whose name match the folder (see above).
 2. If file extension is .dll, parse mod metadata from assembly information which serve as a default.
-3. If file extension is .dll, find embedded "mod" and, if found, parse as .js, merge with replace, and set mod type to Modnix.
+3. If file extension is .dll, find embedded "mod_info" and, if found, parse as .js, merge with replace.
 4. If file extension is .dll and not Modnix, parse as PPML.
 Abort if failed.
 5. Check built-in override list.
 If any match, merge with replace.
 6. Check user override list.
 If any match, merge with replace.